-Protection of earnings will be given for a period of 36 months.
+Protection of earnings will be given for a period of 24 months.
 The first twelve months will be protected at the full earnings of the role held by the employee prior to the change.
-The 13-24 month period will be with a 33% reduction of the difference between the new earnings and the earnings of the role held prior to the change.
-The 25-36 month period will be with a 66% reduction and after a period of 36 months the employee will move to the salary and earnings of the new post.
+The second period of 12 months will be at half the rate of the new earnings compared to the earnings of the role held prior to the change.
+After a period of 24 months the employee will move to the salary and earnings of the new post.
 The employee will be moved to the salary point of the pay scale for the grade of the new post that is closest to the salary of the previous post.
 In most cases this is likely to be the highest incremental point of the relevant grade.